mjugl/gecko-docs-test/docs/data-corruption.md

 rng = np.random.default_rng(25565)

 df_corrupt = corruptor.corrupt_dataframe(df, {
-    "fruit": [ # (1)!
+    ("fruit", "type"): (.5, with_permute()),  # (1)!
-        (.75, corruptor.with_cldr_keymap_file("de-t-k0-windows.xml", rng=rng,))
-    ],
-    "type": [ # (2)!
-        corruptor.with_edit(
-            p_insert=.4,
-            p_delete=.3,
-            p_substitute=.2,
-            p_transpose=.1,
-            charset=string.ascii_lowercase,
-        )
-    ],
-    "grade": [ # (3)!
+    "grade": [  # (2)!
         corruptor.with_missing_value(strategy="all"),
         corruptor.with_substitute(charset=string.ascii_uppercase, rng=rng),
+    ],
+    "amount": [  # (3)!
+        (.8, corruptor.with_insert(charset=string.digits, rng=rng, )),
+        (.2, corruptor.with_delete(rng=rng, ))
     ]
-})
+}, rng=rng)

 print(df_corrupt)
 # => [["fruit", "type", "weight_in_grams", "amount", "grade"],
-#       ["apole", "lstar", "241.0", "3", ""],
+#       ["apple", "elstar", "241.0", "83", ""],
-#       ["bananq", "cavendiash", "195.6", "5", ""],
+#       ["cavendish", "banana", "195.6", "", "O"],
-#       ["oeange", "mandarni", "71.1", "6", "M"]]
+#       ["mandarin", "orange", "71.1", "", "F"]]
 ```

-1. You can assign probabilities to corruptors for a column.
-In this case, the keymap corruptor will apply to 75% of all records.
-The remaining 25% remain untouched.
+1. You can assign probabilities to a corruptor for a column.
+In this case, the permutation corruptor will be applied to 50% of all records.
+The remaining 50% remain untouched.
-2. You can assign a single corruptor to a column.
-In this case, the edit corruptor will apply to all records.
+2. You can assign multiple corruptors to a column.
+In this case, the two corruptors will be evenly applied to 50% of all records.
-3. You can assign multiple corruptors to a column.
-In this case, the missing value and substitute corruptors will apply to 50% of records each.
+3. You can assign probabilities to multiple corruptors for a column.
+In this case, the insertion and deletion corruptor are applied to 80% and 20% of all records respectively.